orthanc-mirrors/orthanc-book/Sphinx/source/developers/repositories.rst

 Anybody has full read-only access to all of the Orthanc official repositories, on our `self-hosted server
 <https://orthanc.uclouvain.be/hg/>`__.
-As the ``hg serve`` tool that is
+As the ``hg serve`` tool that
-used by our Web server tends to be slow, we recommend people to locally clone our Mercurial repositories.
+is used by our server is continuously targeted by aggressive Web crawlers, we kindly ask people to locally clone our Mercurial repositories if they want to explore the source code of the Orthanc ecosystem.

 .. highlight:: bash